Akan and Dzongkha

 Akan and Dzongkha Speaking population

 Akan and Dzongkha speaking population is one of the factors based on which Akan and Dzongkha languages can be compared.
 The total count of Akan and Dzongkha Speaking population in percentage is also given.
-The percentage of people speaking Akan language is 0.17 % whereas the percentage of people speaking Dzongkha language is Not Available.
+The percentage of people speaking Akan language is 0.17 % whereas the percentage of people speaking Dzongkha language is 0.07 %.
 When we compare the speaking population of any two languages we get to know which of two languages is more popular.
 Find more details about how many people speak Akan and Dzongkha on Akan vs Dzongkha where you will get native speakers, speaking population in percentage and native names.

 Akan and Dzongkha Language Codes